AlekseiAgapov/SeAgo_LrAgo/revision/README.md

 Exploring short DNA fragmants co-purified with Ago proteins from *E. coli* cells.

-This directory contains a set of bash and python scripts which were used for Ago-Seq data analysis and visualization.
+This repository contains a set of bash and python scripts which were used for Ago-Seq data analysis and visualization.

 ######################